Between Jericho Beach Trafalgar

 the south side.
 The sea has not yet had time to completely level them.
 They are

-tilted because of the North Shore Mountains .
-The sediments were originally laid down flat, but that
+tilted because of the North Shore Mountains North Shore North

 America , and part of this